herawenn/pscrape/README.md

 ## About The Project

-pScrape is a command line tool that uses the proxyscrape public api for working, protocal specific proxies.
+pScrape is a command line tool that uses the proxyscrape public api to save proxies.

 ![running the tool](https://i.imgur.com/wjZ3uhs.jpg)
 ![once complete](https://i.imgur.com/Ww5kxBR.jpg)